 10. Clicking on Links in Unrecognized Emails

-This is something I see all the time despite my company’s IT Department always trying to beef up security.
+This is something I see all the time despite a company’s IT Department always trying to beef up security.
 You receive an email that looks legit, comes from a company you recognize, and asks for you to provide sensitive information like your work usernames and passwords.

 Whenever you encounter an email that asks for sensitive information or asks you to click on a link, you should always consider it as a phishing scam and report it to your company’s IT Department.

 Some clues to determine if it is phishing, apart from the request to provide sensitive information, are the sender’s name may be mistyped and the email isn’t even addressed with your name.